 - Students are responsible for their own day-to-day transportation to engage in field-related activities.
 Not having dependable transportation will limit the student's placement options.
 However, the School will make every reasonable effort to accommodate non-driving students. - Students who drive must show proof of a valid California Driver's License, automobile registration, and insurance meeting the State of California minimum requirements when requested by the practicum agency prior to beginning their internship.
-Students must maintain automobile insurance coverage throughout the entire field practicum period.

-- The University does not assume responsibility for any claims arising from the use of an automobile by the student in the completion of field practicum activities.
+Students must maintain automobile insurance coverage throughout the entire field practicum period. - The University does not assume responsibility for any claims arising from the use of an automobile by the student in the completion of field practicum activities.
 The University does not assume responsibility for student travel expenses. - In accordance with School policies, students shall not use their personal automobile to transport clients.
-Students may transport clients in agency vehicles only after all agency driving training and insurance policies are met. - For Title IV-E Stipend Program students (non-employee): - Non-employee student interns can only drive county cars after attending training related to county business.
-Student interns are encouraged to use county cars during intern hours when traveling to and from home visits. - Student interns are discouraged from transporting children.
-Only a trained intern or staff may install a car seat if children are being transported.
-All transportation of clients must be conducted in a county vehicle.
-In addition, interns may not transport alone.
-Interns need to transport with another intern, FI, or designated county employee. - Please refer to the Child and Family Well-Being Internship Policy for further information. - It is expected that agencies requiring major travel activities reimburse the students for mileage accumulated during the placement hours.
+Students may transport clients in agency vehicles only after all agency driving training and insurance policies are met. - It is expected that agencies requiring major travel activities reimburse the students for mileage accumulated during the placement hours.
 Agencies do not reimburse students for the costs of traveling from home to the agency and the return trip home.
 Students should ask whether mileage reimbursement is provided during their interview with the agency or at the time of onboarding.